 Teachers must ensure they uphold the following teachers’ standards at all times:

 Tanfield students are encouraged to be interested in current affairs and be able to talk openly about issues that concern and interest them.
 Schemes of learning are monitored to ensure that a balanced curriculum is delivered and lessons are observed on a regular basis.

 The five British Values are:

-The principle of democracy is consistently being reinforced at Tanfield School, with democracy processes being used for important decisions within the school community, for instance, elections being held for Head boy and girl.
+The principle of democracy is consistently being reinforced at Tanfield School, with democracy processes being used for important decisions within the school community, for instance, elections being held for Head Student.
 During national elections students stand as candidates and we hold as accurate as possible an election process with polling booths and a returning officer.
 The principle of democracy is also explored in the History and Religious Studies curriculum as well as in morning and afternoon meetings.

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at Tanfield School.

 Students are taught the rules and expectations of the school which are highlighted by the student code of conduct and student expectations.
 Students are taught the value and the reasons behind laws that govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service reinforce this message.
 Work is done in History and English about the rule of law.
 An example being work done on the Magna Carta.

 At Tanfield School, students are actively encouraged to make independent choices, with the knowledge that they are in a safe, secure and supportive environment.
 Staff at Tanfield School educate and provide boundaries for students to make informed choices, through a safe environment.